 Sole proprietor and employees

 Despite the name, sole traders can employ staff.
 The Dutch term 'eenmanszaak' (literally 'one-man business') simply refers to the legal structure and has nothing to do with the number of people employed by your business.
-The first time you hire an employee, you have to register as an employer with the Tax Administration and notify KVK.
-Read what hiring staff involves.
+There is no limit on the number of people you may employ.

 Dutch social security and national insurance contributions

 You are not entitled to disability, illness or unemployment benefits.
 If you want to be certain of an income, even if you fall ill or have insufficient work, you can take out disability insurance.
-If you are pregnant, you are entitled to maternity pay for 16 weeks or more.
-You can apply for this at the Employment Insurance Agency UWV, read about the terms and conditions.
-Depending on your type of business, you may want to take out other kinds of insurance.

 Ending your sole proprietorship

 Should you decide to end your business, you must deregister at KVK.
 You must also settle with the Tax Administration.
 If your company has increased in value over time, you will have to pay a discontinuation profit tax.
-Have you built up a retirement reserve?
+Have you built up a fiscal retirement reserve?
 This also counts as income, and you will have to pay tax.
-Read more about ending your business.

-Many starting entrepreneurs are unsure whether to start up as an eenmanszaak or a bv.
+Many starting entrepreneurs are unsure whether to start up as an eenmanszaak or a BV.
 Read more about making the choice between a sole proprietorship or a private limited company.

 Statistics: sole proprietorships